-The landlord appeared and gave testimony that the tenant was served with the Notice of hearing on July 4, 2011 by posting it on the door.
+The landlord's agent and the landlord appeared and gave testimony that the tenant was served with the Notice of Hearing by posting it on the door on December 8, 2011.
 This is deemed to be served in three days under the Act.
 Despite being properly served, the tenant did not appear.